uccser/cs-unplugged/docs/source/author/topics.rst

 .. note::

-  Lessons and programming exercises link to learning outcomes by listing their slug.
+  Lessons and programming exercises area to learning outcomes by listing their slug.

-.. _curriculum-links-file:
+.. _curriculum-areas-file:

-Curriculum Links File
+Curriculum Areas File
 ------------------------------------------------------------------------------

-This file defines the curriculum links avilable for all topics.
+This file defines the curriculum areas avilable for all topics.

 The location of this file is within the language directory.
 This file is listed in a :ref:`application-structure-file`.
-This file can contain as many curriculum links as you like.
+This file can contain as many curriculum areas as you like.
-Lessons and follow up activities link to curriculums by listing their slug.
+Lessons and follow up activities area to curriculums by listing their slug.

 The file should have the following key/value pairs:

-- **Curriculum link slugs** - A slug listed for each curriculum link (see :ref:`what-is-a-slug`).
+- **Curriculum area slugs** - A slug listed for each curriculum area (see :ref:`what-is-a-slug`).

   - For example: